wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 call_held
 ---------

-This message is send when a call is placed on hold
+This message is sent when a call is placed on hold

 * routing key: calls.hold.created
 * event specific data:

-  * call_id: The asterisk channels call unique ID
+  * call_id: The asterisk channel unique ID

 Example: